 Best DisplayPort Cable 4.5 Meters: Snowkids 4K DisplayPort Cable 4.5M

-The braided cable allows for higher durability and a tangle-free cable when paired with the 4.5-meter length ensures that placing the connected device on the ground is entirely possible!
+The braided cable allows for higher durability and a tangle-free quality when paired with the 4.5-meter length ensuring that placing the connected device on the ground is entirely possible!

 This cord is not only compliant with DisplayPort Version 1.4 but also with DP and DP++ specifications.